In This Article

-Best Growing Conditions for Your Staghorn Fern
+Best Growing Conditions for Staghorn Fern

 You can purchase staghorn ferns already mounted on wooden boards, plaques, or pieces of driftwood.
 They can also be grown in a very well-draining medium, such as sphagnum moss, shredded pine bark, or a mix of equal parts orchid bark and succulent soil.

-Hammer some small nails at regular intervals along the circle, leaving a quarter-inch of the top of the nail above the wood surface.
-Next, place the staghorn fern on top, with the bottom of the basal frond against the moss.
+Hammer small nails at regular intervals along the circle, leaving a quarter-inch of the head of the nail above the wood surface.
+Next, place the staghorn fern on top with the bottom of the basal frond against the moss.
 Tie some wire to one of the nails, and crisscross the wire over the basal fronds and moss, wrapping it around the nails as you go, to affix the plant to the board.

-How to Propagate Your Staghorn Fern
+How to Propagate Staghorn Fern

 While staghorn ferns can be grown from spores, the easiest way to propagate them at home is to wait for offsets, also known as pups, to appear.
 You can leave them on the mother plant for a fuller, larger specimen, or remove them to grow a new plant.
 Look for these new plants emerging among your fern's basal fronds.
 The best time to remove offsets is in early spring, at the start of the growing season.
 Staghorn fern can be propagated through several methods.
 Here’s how:

 Step 3: Gently pull the cut offset away from the growing medium by the base.